Adolescent Pre-Exposure Prophylaxis (PrEP)

 Follow-up visits with your child’s doctor are done every three months.
 HIV testing and other lab work is repeated at that time to monitor your child’s health and ensure he or she is infection free.

-How do I prepare my child for Adolescent Pre-Exposure Prophylaxis (PrEP) treatment?
+How do I prepare my child for Adolescent Pre-Exposure Prophylaxis (PrEP)?

 PrEP is most effective when combined with education, condom use and regular screenings.
 Talking to your child in a frank and honest manner about safe sex and injected drug use is not always easy but it is an important component of a successful prevention plan.
 Children’s Health also has social workers who are available for counseling and to provide assistance if needed.

-What questions should I ask my doctor at Adolescent Pre-Exposure Prophylaxis (PrEP) treatment?
+What questions should I ask my provider about Adolescent Pre-Exposure Prophylaxis (PrEP)?

 - I know my child is sexually active.
 Should he or she be on daily PrEP “just in case”?